kamshory/MusicProductionManager/README.md

 ## Song Management

 **Music Production Manager** arranges songs during the production process.
 Songs can be arranged in an album, extended player, single player or group of songs.
-Songs can be sorted by track number or score.
-Score is very important during song composition.
+Songs can be sorted by track number or rating.
+Rating is very important during song composition.
 A song with a low score means there are still many shortcomings that need to be corrected.
 Producers can focus on improving songs with lower scores.

 ## Album Management